-An appropriate cash fund balance continues to be debated among the administration and is being carefully reviewed each year.
+The City maintains appropriate cash fund balances in order to address ongoing and emergency infrastructure upgrades without having to spend the time to go through a judicial confirmation or bond election process.
 The City Council over the past several years have agreed on increasing fees based on services in order to keep up with the needed annual improvement projects.